Article • 5 min read

 The beauty of AI is that it allows you to track customer conversations and empowers teams to rely on data rather than gut instinct or watercooler conversations.
 AI can determine where you need to focus your priorities—and it doesn’t have to be hard.
 Loman has some practical advice to offer based on his experience:

-Getting to the heart of what your customer wants is everyone’s responsibility—not just your customer service agents.
+Getting to the heart of what your customer wants is everyone’s responsibility—it is one of the customer service basics.
 “Of course, I’ve got the overarching responsibility for [the customer support strategy], but in the end, [these metrics] are something that we all need to be looking at,” says Loman.
 “We are a very customer-centric company and our customers are loud.
 They’re vocal.
 They let us know if something isn’t right.”

 Companies should meet customers where they are and in ways they like to engage and interact.
 Kajabi’s customer base was tech-savvy pre-pandemic, but over the last two or so years, the company has seen the technical capabilities of its customers shift as its user base has grown and expanded.
 Loman thinks about his grandma when considering how best to serve these new customers.